ZhangWS/mpsa2015/README.md

 This paper was formerly known as *"Did Hillary Clinton throw a lamp or did Harry Reid get into a fistfight?
 Agent-based modeling (ABM) and the Dissemination of Erroneous Information"* and was presented at the 2015 MPSA Annual Conference.

-The current manuscript version is currently under review at the *Journal of Politics*.
+The current manuscript version is currently under review.

 ##Directory Guide:
 1. mpsa2015undirected.nlogo : Simulation code and replication run settings for the paper.
 The code was written in NetLogo 5.2.0 and will run best on NetLogo 5+, as the Networks extension was revamped for NetLogo 5.
 Your syntax mileage may vary if you use any lower versions of NetLogo.